The Audience That Ain’t There – Part One

 Always an avid improviser, Marsalis also has been able to arrange and conduct his 16-piece Jazz at Lincoln Center Orchestra from each musician’s own home-bound funk.
 See how Wynton herds all his cool cats out of isolation here.
 JLCO’s treasure-trove of complete concerts devoted to iconic American composers can be found here.
 Anyone who appreciates the efforts of Marsalis and mates can contribute to their cause here.

-In fact, Postmodern Jukebox founder Scott Bradlee offered this May 2020 Facebook pep-talk on the matter: “Musician’s Rescue Kit: How TMake A Living AA Musician During The Pandemic” (just over seven minutes).
-Basically Bradlee says home-bound musicians need to think of themselves as “a record label, just on a small scale and to concentrate on these main tasks: recording, manufacturing, world distribution, marketing, publicity and eventually, tours.
+In fact, Postmodern Jukebox founder Scott Bradlee offered this May 2020 Facebook pep-talk on the matter: “Musician’s Rescue Kit: How To Make A Living As A Musician During The Pandemic” (just over seven minutes).
+Basically Bradlee says home-bound musicians need to think of themselves as “a record label, just on a small scale” and to concentrate on these main tasks: recording, manufacturing, world distribution, marketing, publicity and eventually, tours.
 Of course, Bradlee’s exceptional talent is discovering exceptional vocal and instrumental talent to populate PMJ’s unique music videos.
 Nothing mines an audience like great talent.

 * * *